echronos/echronos/pm/reviews/arm_mpu_support/Stefan_Götz.0.md

 Please prefix macro names, where sensible, with "MPU_" to indicate that they originate from the MPU component.
 Although not a rigid convention, many components follow this pattern.

+[sebastian.holzapfel: the macros I did not prefix with mpu_ have potential uses outside the mpu implementation, but I agree that keeping the naming convention is more important so it's obvious where things reside.
+Fixed by prepending the offending macros with MPU_ or mpu_ accordingly]

 Location: components/mpu-armv7m/implementation.c:77, 83 and following
 Comment 16: Rework
 For readability, please use a consistent line-break and indentation style.